-4.2.1 Oral product
+4.2.1 Oral Products

-Oral CAB tablets 30 mg are formulated as white to almost white oval-shaped coated tablets for oral administration.
+CAB 30 mg tablets (blinded) are formulated as white to almost white oval-shaped coated tablets for oral administration.
 The tablets are packaged in high density polyethylene (HDPE) bottles with child-resistant closure that include an induction seal.
-The bottles contain a desiccant.
-The bottles should be stored up to 30 degrees Celsius (30° C, 86 ° Fahrenheit) and protected from moisture.
+The bottles contain 30 tablets and a desiccant.
+The tablets must be stored in the original container.
+The bottles are to be stored up to 30°C (86°F) and protected from moisture.

-Placebo tablets for oral CAB are formulated as white to almost white oval-shaped coated tablets to visually match the active oral CAB tablets.
+Placebo for CAB 30 mg tablets (blinded) are formulated as white to almost white oval-shaped coated tablets to visually match the CAB tablets.
 The tablets are packaged in high density polyethylene (HDPE) bottles with child-resistant closure that include an induction seal.
-The bottles contain a desiccant.
-The bottles should be stored up to 30 degrees Celsius (30° C, 86 ° Fahrenheit) and protected from moisture.
+The bottles contain 30 tablets and a desiccant.
+The tablets must be stored in the original container.
+The bottles are to be stored up to 30°C (86°F) and protected from moisture.

-FTC 200 mg/TDF 300 mg study product tablets are manufactured and provided by Gilead Sciences, Inc. under the trade name Truvada®.
-TDF/FTC tablets must be stored in the pharmacy in the original container.
+TDF 300 mg/FTC 200 mg tablets (blinded) are capsule-shaped, film-coated blue tablets that must be stored in the original container.
 Each bottle contains a silica gel desiccant canister to protect the product from humidity.
-Store at 25°C. Excursions are permitted between 15° to 30°C. Matching placebo tablets also will be provided by Gilead Sciences, Inc.
+The bottles are to be stored up to 25°C (77°F).
+Excursions are permitted between 15° to 30°C (59 to 86°F).

-Placebo tablets match the TDF/FTC tablets in physical size and appearance.
-The tablets are packaged in bottles with a child resistant cap.
-In addition to the tablets, the bottle contains a silica gel desiccant to protect from humidity.
-The bottles should be stored at 25°C. Excursions are permitted between 15°C to 30°C.
+Placebo for TDF 300 mg/FTC 200 mg tablets (blinded) are capsule-shaped, film-coated blue tablets that visually match the TDF/FTC tablets.
+The tablets must be stored in the original container.
+Each bottle contains a silica gel desiccant to protect the product from humidity.
+The bottles are to be stored up to 250 C (77°F).
+Excursions are permitted between 15°C to 30°C (59 to 86°F).